TheNextGuy32/Cosmopolitos/README.md

-# Cosmopolitos
+# Cultural Diffusion
 --------------

-Watch the demos @ http://cosmopolitos.com/ and http://oliverbarnum.com/projects/culture.html

-Cosmopolitos is an abstraction of cultural differences that simulates interaction between diverse peoples.
+Cultural Diffusion is an abstraction of cultural differences that simulates interaction between diverse peoples.
 Each 2D colored sphere and 3d colored peg is a person, its color denotes its "cultural position" relative to others.
 Size represents the worldliness of that person, how able he or she is to communicate with people foreign to him or her.